For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 This all takes a fair amount of time.
 It's partly why (unlike babysitting) childminding is usually considered to be a full-time job.

-So, unless you want to fall foul of the law, it's probably best to stick to looking after children in their own home (unless they're aged eight or over, of course).
+So, unless you want to fall foul of the law, it's probably best to stick to looking after children in their own home (unless they're aged eight or over).

 How much should you charge for babysitting?